MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 #### Running Vespucci on "old and small" devices ####

-Modern (0.8 and up) Vespucci versions have been tested and found to work on Android 2.2 and later, however older devices tend to have very limited memory and correspondingly the apps are allocated very small amounts of heap.
-This can be as low as 16MB.
+Modern (0.8 and up) Vespucci versions have been tested and found to work on Android 2.2 and later, however older devices tend to have very limited memory and correspondingly the apps are allocated very small amounts of heap (this can be as low as 16MB).
 If you are trying to run Vespucci on such a device, particularly with 0.9.4 and later, the following hints should be helpful (ordered in decreasing order of importance):

   * turn off any map overlay
   * only load small map areas and don't excessively use the incremental load facility
   * turn off notes and photo overlay
   * turn off name suggestions
   * don't add large presets

+#### Can't download data from OpenStreetMap servers

+If it is not a connectivity issue you may be running in to the following problem: current Vespucci versions use https (encrypted connections) to connect to the OpenStreetMap servers, if you are running on an older Android version this may be failing.

+Workaround: create a new non-https API entry (enter "http://api.openstreetmap.org/api/0.6/" as API URL) and select that.

 #### What can I do with the editor?